Employment Law Changes – Part 2

 Employment Law Changes – Part 1

-The fast pace of employment law change continues with a number of significant decisions in recent months.
-Due to the number of changes, we are publishing [...]
+The fast pace of employment law change continues with a number of significant decisions in recent [...]

 Dismissing Employees within a Medical Practice

-Part 1: Underperformance At one time or another, most medical practice owners or managers will be required to end the employment of a member of their staff. [...]
+Part 1: Underperformance At one time or another, most medical practice owners or managers will be required [...]

 Wage Theft In Victoria: The Times They are a-Changing